University Catalogues

 Context and Perspectives: Culture, Change, and Behavior

-This course introduces the main currents of Soviet history, from the Bolshevik Revolution to the present.
+This course introduces the main currents of Soviet and Russian history, from the fall of the Russian Empire and Bolshevik Revolution to the present.
 Treats social and cultural factors and their interrelation with politics, Stalinism, World War II, growth and expansion of the Soviet bloc, and the post-Stalin era.
-It also discusses the breakup of the Soviet Union and the development of the successor states.
+It also discusses the breakup of the Soviet Union and the development of Russia, Ukraine, and other successor states.

 Typically Offered: Once a year